uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ### Landing Page

-The landing page is presented to users when they visit the top-level URL of the site.
+The Landing Page is presented to users when they visit the top-level URL of the site.

 ![](img/landing-page-M1.png)

 ### Item Page

-From the landing page, viewers may access the Lost Items page to view a catalog of lost items on campus.
+From the Landing Page, users may access the Lost Items page to view a catalog of misplaced items on campus.

 ![](img/lost-items-M1.png)

 ### Login Page

-The sign-in page enables the University of Hawaii Manoa departments access to the lost and found items database.
+The Sign-In Page enables the University of Hawaii Manoa departments access to the lost and found items database.

 ![](img/sign-in-page.png)